olbrichattila/godbmigrator/README.md

 You need to have a DB connection, and a migration provider.

-The migration provider stores the migration status to:
-- json
-- database
-- (others to come)

 ## prefix is the database table prefix, if you set xyz, then it will create xyz_migration table for storing migrations
 Currently the command line utility supports only SqLite, the build in solution should work, but not tested with other databases

 ## Example migrate: (where the db is your *sql.DB)

-Parameters:
-- migration provider type "json", "database"
-- prefix of the migration tables: "mycompany" // This example sets the table prefix to mycompany, it can be an empty string as well.
-- if the migration type is db, then provide your *sql.DB
-- create migration tables on init: true/false.
-If it is set to true it will not create the migration tables.
-This feature is useful when you restore your baseline.

 ```
 migrationFilePath := "./migration"